SVG3141/Lab3/README.md

 - `index.html`: HTML file to render the map and include necessary dependencies
 - `style.css`: CSS file for positioning the map interface
-- `script-expressions.js`: JavaScript file containing code for filtering data and updating paint properties
+- `script-expressions.js`: JavaScript file containing code for filtering data and updating paint properties, classifying properties, and amp controls
-- `script-events.js`: JavaScript file containing code for handling events
-- `script-events-adv.js`: JavaScript file containing code for handling events using the state of a map feature
-- `Data folder`: Sample GeoJSON data for demonstration purposes
+- `Data folder`: Toronto Rinks GeoJSON data for demonstration purposes

 ## Objectives

 This code is provided to help with learning the following concepts:

-1. **Introduction to Expressions with Mapbox GL JS (`script-expressions.js`)**
+1. **Classifying data/symbology**
    - Use data and conditional expressions to filter data layers on the map
-   - Update paint properties dynamically based on filtered data, threshold values (steps), and zoom level
+   - Update paint properties dynamically based on filtered data

-2. **Handling Events with Mapbox GL JS (`script-events.js` and `script-events-adv.js`)**
+2. **Handling Events with Mapbox GL JS**
-   - Implement interactive features such as clicking on or mousing over map features
+   - Implement interactive features such as clicking on map features
    - Display data attributes in pop-ups when users interact with map features
    - Change the appearance of map features in response to user interaction